 Transport: Tourists may go to the monastery from the city proper by tricycle (two Yuan/person)or on foot.

 Admission: 45 Yuan/person [one who wants to take pictures in the hall will be charged an additional 80 Yuan].

-Located in the western end of the Changge Range in Gyantse county.
+Located at the western end of the Changge Range in Gyantse county.
 IT was built in 1414.
 Its 17 Drastang (colleges) belong to three sects of Sagya, Kadam, and Gelug and gather all religious sects.
 A salient feature of the monastery.
 Its main building is the Hall Coqen.
 By the monastery stands the resplendent Palkor Pagoda.
 The nine-story pagoda is 32.5 meters high and has 108 doors.

-A small mountain town bordering with Nepal is 2300 meters above the sea level.
+A small mountain town bordering Nepal is 2300 meters above sea level.
 Its houses are built along the mountain slope.
 Many Nepalese businessmen come here for business.
 The tourists to Nepal will have a short stay here.
 Some of them just join the one-day tours to Nepal.
 Now, this border has been closed since the April earthquake in 2015.